 waste occurs at the retail and consumption levels.

-**In addition to the 28 million meals enabled by General Mills food donations to nourish people, the company also donated nearly 2 million pounds of pet food to charitable partners.
+**In addition to the 29 million meals enabled by General Mills food donations to nourish people, the company also donated nearly 2 million pounds of pet food valued at US $3.51 million to charitable partners for distribution to furry family members.

 Leading on surplus food recovery

-To ensure no good food goes to waste and that the world’s surplus food is used to nourish people, we are leveraging our philanthropy and food system expertise to catalyze a new era of surplus food recovery enablement.
+To ensure no good food goes to waste and that the world’s surplus food is used to nourish people, we are leveraging our philanthropy and General Mills deep food system expertise to expand surplus food recovery.

-Our efforts have resulted in grocery stores, restaurants and other food outlets around the globe gaining systematic food recovery solutions, so that their good surplus food can now be used to nourish hungry people, not end up in landfills.
-We take a collective impact approach to food waste reduction and food recovery, working with cross-sector coalitions and nonprofit organizations around the globe with a focus on scaling innovative new capabilities in surplus recovery and redistribution to charities.
+Our efforts and investments have resulted in grocery stores, restaurants and thousands of other food outlets around the globe gaining and adopting systematic food recovery solutions so that their good surplus food can now be used to nourish hungry people and does not end up in landfills.

 *From 2020 baseline